Pediatric Orthopedic Surgeons treating a Broken Wrist

 Gait Abnormality Physical Therapy

-Physical therapists play an important role in assisting people to improve their gait.
-Your physical therapist will collaborate with you to create a treatment plan that addresses your child’s unique needs and goals.
-Additionally, your physical therapist will create an individualized treatment plan for your specific condition.
-Your physical therapist will assist you in retraining your walking style.
+Physical therapists play an important role in assisting children to improve their gait.
+A physical therapist will collaborate with you to create a treatment plan that addresses your child’s unique needs and goals.
+Your physical therapist will assist you in retraining your child’s walking style.
 Variations in training exist because the underlying condition could be vestibular, neurological, or muscular.
-Your physical therapist will create the most effective and safest training program for your specific condition.
-Training for Balance and Coordination Your physical therapist may recommend balance exercises to help you stabilize your walking pattern.
+Your physical therapist may recommend balance exercises to help you stabilize your child’s walking pattern.

 Treatment options may include

-Pre-Gait Instruction.
-Without taking a single step, your physical therapist may begin your treatment by having you perform activities and exercises that will help you understand how to improve your gait.
-These exercises can range from simple activities like standing and lifting your leg in place to more complex strategies like stepping in place and contacting your heel to the ground first, followed by other parts of your foot.
+Without taking a single step, your physical therapist may begin your child’s treatment by having your child perform activities and exercises that will help parents understand how to improve your child’s gait.
+These exercises can range from simple activities like standing and lifting a leg in place to more complex strategies like stepping in place and contacting your child’s heel to the ground first, followed by other parts of the foot.

 Neuromuscular Reeducation

-Neuromuscular reeducation techniques may be used by your physical therapist to activate any inactive muscle groups that are affecting an a Gait Abnormality
+Physical Therapists may use Neuromuscular reeducation techniques to activate any inactive muscle groups that affect Gait Abnormality.

 Splinting or bracing

-If your gait dysfunction is caused by significant ligament weakness or paralysis, your physical therapist may teach you how to use adaptive equipment, such as a brace or splint, to help you move.
+If your child’s gait dysfunction is caused by significant ligament weakness or paralysis, your physical therapist may teach you how to use adaptive equipment, such as a brace or splint, to help your child move.

 Gait Abnormality Prevention